 Table of contents

-I also did a recent podcast on why we chose a healthshare (and our cool DPC model):
+I also did a recent podcast on having a healthshare with a DPC:

 Liberty Healthshare Review